A Seminar: Myofascial Release for your Ribs

 Ongoing Care for the Ribs

 Of course there are many more techniques which could benefit injuries to your ribs or thorax.
 With so many muscles, ribs and attachment points, one soft-tissue session would be of great value but often not complete.
 It is common for a client’s back muscles to be excessively tight or crooked to compensate for rib pain.
-In those cases, deep tissue therapy to release tension in the back may help release the posterior ribs or compensation patterns.
+In those cases, Trigger Point Therapy or Deep Tissue Massage Therapy to release tension in the back may help release the posterior ribs or compensation patterns.
 Remember, each rib is like a half moon shape having an anterior, lateral and posterior side.
 When the ribs are free moving and not excessively bound, they allow for the most mobility, efficient breathing and the least amount of pain.

 Ask for myofascial release of your ribs from an experienced therapist and feel the difference it makes.